brillout/wildcard-api/docs/rpc.template.md

 import fetchTodos from './fetchTodos.js' import useData from './react-hooks/useData.js';

-// We can then use our `fetchTodos` function and React to render our todo list.
+// We use our `fetchTodos` function and React to render our todo list.

 export default TodoList;